 Amazon Drive is a personal cloud storage service offered by Amazon.
-It offers 5GB of free storage for everyone, plus unlimited free photo storage for Amazon Prime members.
+It offers 5GB free storage for everyone, plus unlimited free photo storage for Amazon Prime members.

 If you’re already a Prime member, this is one of the best cloud storage solutions around.
 But if you’re not a Prime member, Amazon Drive might not be worth the cost.
 In our Amazon Drive review, we’ll cover everything you need to know about this cloud storage platform.

 Amazon Drive offers 5GB of cloud storage for free for anyone with an Amazon account.
 If you have a Prime membership ($119 a year), Drive also includes unlimited high-resolution photo storage.

 If you need additional storage space, 1TB costs $6.99 a month or $59.99 a year, and 2TB costs $11.99 a month or $119.98 a year.
 Plans are available up to 30TB.